-J&K politicians rally behind PM Modi for inaugurating new Parliament building
+J&K politicians rally behind PM Modi for inaugurating new parliament building

-Srinagar, May 26: The J&K politicians have rallied behind Prime Minister Narendra Modi as he is set to inaugurate the new Parliament building on Sunday, May 28.
+Srinagar: The J&K politicians Thursday rallied behind Prime Minister Narendra Modi as he is set to inaugurate the new parliament building on Sunday, May 28.

 The inauguration of the new parliament building has been termed to be a moment of pride for 140 crore Indians.